followmejoy/PytorchSSD/README.md

 $COCO/images/train2014/
 $COCO/images/val2014/
 ```
+If your dataset is not placed in the root path, change the dataset path at data/coco.py

 *UPDATE*: The current COCO dataset has released new *train2017* and *val2017* sets which are just new splits of the same image sets.

 ## Training